JasperArneberg/ECE382_Lab8/README.md

 The most difficult part about A functionality is that the robot was not allowed to touch any of the walls.
 If the robot starting veering off to one side, it would fail to complete the task.

 ##Bonus Functionality
 The robot was able to traverse the maze backwards using the code developed for A funtionality.
-This was worth of bonus functionality.
+This was worthy of bonus functionality.

 ##Debugging
 When the moveForward() command was called, the robot veered off the left.
 Here was the original code: